-What do you like Deep diving

-about the pool?
-Quiet
+What do you like • Deep diving about the pool? • Quiet • Cold • Cold

-- Cold
+Cold

 Location

 Hours

 Condition good - few things to improve

 Improvements are good

 Clean, safe

 Grass, area - space to run

 Shade

 Local - don't have to travel.

 Good place to bring grandchildren.

 Has toddler pool.

 Like picnic tables.

 Has a kiosk.

 Good place for kids to meet friends.

 Life guards manage behaviour well

 Shallow areas for little kids and deeper areas for big

-kids
+kids -

 Easy to supervise kids.

 Has a good family feel.

 All the kids know each other

 Having water to cool down in.

-What don't you like Entry fee
+What don't you like • Entry fee

-about your pool?
-There is no hot food available
+about your pool? • There is no hot food available

 Can't dive into the pool

-Lack of bike stands inside grounds
+ha

-Not enough shade over the water, particularly in the shallow end
+Not enough shade over the water, particularly in the law and ne

+shallow end

 Not enough shelter.
-Deal's top arrell.

-Pool's too small Kids and bound middle.
+Pool's too small

-What apuld be Kids get bored quickly Install a divine board
+Kids get bored quickly

-What could be improved about the Install a diving board Control Contr
+What could be Install a diving board

-pool?
-Install equipment - pull up bar, Tarzan rope, other
+improved about the Install equipment - pull up bar, Tarzan rope, othe r

-poor activities out of the pool
+pool? activities out of the pool

 Pool party - Friday nights

 Longer hours

 Radio to play music

-Would like more activities at the pool, e.g. volleyball
+Would like more activities at the pool, e.g. volley all

 on the lawn, splash park type activities, swings.

 Slide or diving board (but may cause accidents).

 Some more inflatables

 More bins near the seats

 More equipment to play with in the pool

 More shelter.
 BBQ - permanent

 Make the pool bigger.
 Wider out the side.

-indication poor biggor.
-Wider out the dide.

 How could we get more people to use the pool?

-- More advertising better signage

-- Make the pool bigger

-- Extend the shade over the pool

-- Play music over the PA

-- Some more activities for the kids

-- Hard to get more people as many people have their own pool

-- Friday night activities, e.g. BBQs run by clubs with free entry to the pool

-- Make different rules want to be able to dive in the deep end

-- More signs on the road

-- Landscaping and better aesthetics.

-- Put in some water features

-- More advertising on TV.

-- More events

-- More equipment in the pool and in the grounds
+More advertising - better signage Make the pool bigger Extend the shade over the pool Play music over the PA Some more activities for the kids Hard to get more people as many people have their own pool Friday night activities, e.g. BBQs run by clubs with free entry to the pool Make different rules - want to be able to dive in the deep end More signs on the road Landscaping and better aesthetics.
+Put in some water features More advertising on TV.
+More equipment in the pool and in the grounds --- ---